 Privacy Screening Pros

-Because they keep their leaves, evergreen shrubs make great natural privacy fences and hedges.
-Reaching heights of 8 to 12 feet, you can grow pyracantha (Pyracantha spp.) as a stand-alone hedge or easily train it onto a chain link fence.
+Because they keep their leaves year-round, evergreen shrubs make great natural privacy fences and hedges.
+Reaching heights of 8 to 12 feet, you can grow scarlet firethorn (Pyracantha coccinea) as a stand-alone hedge or easily train it onto a chain link fence.

 Shade-Loving Evergreen Shrubs

-If you're looking to fill a shady spot, look no further than the beautiful pieris.
+If you're looking to fill a shady spot, look no further than the beautiful pieris (Pieris spp.).
 If you plant a pieris in a shady spot and keep its soil constantly moist, the pieris will give you long cascades of white and pink flowers every spring.
-Perfect for acidic soils, the pieris thrives in USDA zones 5 through 8 and requires very little care.
+Perfect for acidic soils, the pieris is a perennial in zones 4 through 8, depending on species, and requires very little care.

-Another shade lover that thrives in acidic soil is the azalea (Rhododendron spp.).
-Azaleas maintain rich green foliage in the winter and produce bright flowers early in the spring that are nothing short of stunning.
-Happy in USDA zones 5 through 9, azaleas work quite well as foundation plantings but work anywhere you want a pop of spring color.
-Some species that thrive in northern climates are deciduous, so make sure the variety you choose is evergreen.
+Another shade lover that thrives on acidic soil is the azalea (Rhododendron spp.).
+Although there are also deciduous azaleas, such as Florida azalea (Rhododendron austrinum, zones 7-9), which lose their leaves in autumn, evergreen azaleas maintain their rich green foliage in the winter and produce bright flowers early in the spring that are nothing short of stunning.
+Hardy in USDA zones 3 through 9, depending on species and cultivar, azaleas work quite well as foundation plantings but work anywhere you want a pop of spring color.
+Camellia (Camellia spp., zones 5 to 10, depending on species and cultivar) is another shade-loving evergreen flowering shrub.

 Gardeners who want to get a big impact from a small space often plant daphnes (Daphne spp.).
-While it remains a scant 2 to 3 feet in height, a daphne puts on quite a show each spring and fall by producing copious amounts of sweet flowers.
-Daphnes grow best in sun or part sun and do well in USDA zones 6 through 9.
-Daphnes are evergreen but can lose their leaves if the temperature drops below 0 degrees Fahrenheit.
+While its mature height is between 1 to 5 feet, depending on species, a daphne puts on quite a show each spring and fall by producing copious amounts of sweet flowers.
+Daphnes grow best in sun or part sun and are perennials in USDA zones 4 through 9, depending on species and cultivar.
+If you want to plant daphne as an evergreen shrub addition to your landscape, make sure it's an evergreen species or cultivar, because some selections are deciduous.